Gearbox Records

 The larger ensemble, even without its most distinctive voice at the keyboard, clearly did something for her.

 That observation lands differently once you know what Copenhagen meant to her.
 She had been performing there since 1952, returning regularly over the following ten years and recording an album there in 1961.
 She also had an apartment in Klampenborg on the coast north of the city.
 Like many other Black American jazz musicians of that era, Denmark felt more like home than the USA — it was one of the European cities where Black American jazz musicians found a degree of respect the United States too often denied them.
-Ella’s ease in her adopted home was palpable when she walked onto the Falkoner Centre stage that Sunday.
+Ella’s ease in her adopted home was palpable when she walked onto the Falkoner Theatre stage that Sunday.

 By early 1966, her legendary Verve Songbook cycle was behind her, and those eleven albums redefined her standing as an interpreter of the American popular canon.
 Her collaboration with Ellington was well underway, having produced Ella at Duke’s Place the previous year.
-The Copenhagen programme highlights that moment with Ellington and Strayhorn material alongside the scat showcases that were hers alone, and the deep-standard balladry she had been carrying for twenty years.
+The Copenhagen programme highlights that moment with Ellington and Strayhorn material alongside the scat showcases that were hers alone, and the deepstandard balladry she had been carrying for twenty years.
 The first seven tracks are the evening concert with the full orchestra.
 The final three, “Só Danço Samba,” “I’m Just a Lucky So-and-So,” and “Mack the Knife,” come from an earlier afternoon set with just the Jones Trio.
 Ella and the trio send the audience home with help from Cootie Williams on trumpet and Jimmy Hamilton on clarinet.

 The two nights share substantial programme overlap, but while Stockholm gets the Duke, Copenhagen gets Mack the Knife.
 Ella made this song her signature in February 1960 in West Berlin when she forgot the lyrics mid-performance and improvised her way back with scatting and good cheer.
 It’s the kind of grace under pressure we all wish we could summon on demand.
 That sentiment was widely shared—the performance won Ella a Grammy, and the song never quite went back to anyone else with the same authenticity.
 Gus Johnson was on drums that night in Berlin too.
 Six years on, same drummer, same song, different city.
 Ella still owns it.

 Dance like no one’s looking.
 Sing like no one’s recording.
 The Stockholm Concert earned its rightful place in the jazz canon.
 This is the night before, in the city she loved, on a tape that nearly didn’t make it.
 And on that tape, a singer who isn’t singing like she’s thinking about royalties, charts, or even what comes next.
+She’s singing like she’s thrilled to be home.

 Art Blakey and the Jazz Messengers